Mig-uel/aws-saa/iam-aws-cli/README.md

 - When MFA is enabled, users must provide a one-time code from their MFA device in addition to their password when signing in.
 - MFA is highly recommended for the root user and any IAM users with administrative privileges.s

+### IAM: Roles

+IAM roles are a way to delegate access to AWS resources without sharing long-term credentials.
+Roles can be assumed by users, applications, or services.

+- Roles are not associated with a specific user or group, but can be assumed by anyone who has permission to do so.
+- Some AWS services will need to perform actions on your behalf, such as EC2 instances needing to access S3 buckets.
+- You can create a role with specific permissions and then allow an AWS service to assume that role.
+- Roles can be used to grant temporary access to AWS resources, which is useful for applications running on EC2 instances or Lambda functions.
+- Roles can also be used to grant access to AWS resources across accounts, allowing for cross-account access.
+- Common use cases for roles include:
+  - Granting permissions to AWS services (e.g., EC2, Lambda) to access other AWS resources.
+  - Allowing users from another AWS account to access resources in your account.
+  - Providing temporary access to users or applications without sharing long-term credentials.
+- Common roles include:
+  - **EC2 Instance Role**: Allows EC2 instances to access AWS resources.
+  - **Lambda Execution Role**: Allows Lambda functions to access AWS resources.
+  - **Roles for CloudFormation**: Allows CloudFormation stacks to create and manage resources on your behalf.

 ## AWS Access Keys, CLI, and SDKs

 ### How Can Users Access AWS?